xchem/xchem-align/USER-GUIDE.md

 - the ligand in PDB format
 - the ligand SMILES

-To run the aligner you need to produce two other important bits of information, for the biological assemblies and the crystal forms.
+To run *aligner* you need to produce two other important bits of information: (1) the biological assemblies and (2) the crystal forms.

-The biological assemblies (probably you only have one) is defined in `assemblies.yaml`, the default location being in the output dir.
+The biological assemblies (often you only have one) are defined in `assemblies.yaml` (default location is in the output dir).
 For our example data it looks like this:

 ```yaml
 dimer: